-The objectives and current status of ongoing projects at our laboratories that are relevant to this proposal are summarized below.
-Note that the results of these programs, which are still underway, will in general affect the specific tasks to be carried out for this proposed program.
+The objectives and current status of the other ongoing or proposed projects at our laboratories that are relevant to this proposal are summarized below.
+Note that the results of some of these programs that are still underway will in general affect the specific tasks to be carried out for this proposed program.